-Since 2000, China's government has financed many of the largest transport infrastructure projects in developing countries.
-The short- and long-run consequences of China's infrastructure financing activities-including the US\$1 trillion Belt and Road Initiative (BRI)-are the subject of considerable debate in the media and within policy circles.
-A growing number of articles in economics focus on the expected impact of the BRI in different regions (e.g., Perlez and Huang 2017, Bandiera and Tsiropoulos 2020, Bird et al. 2020, de Soyres et al. 2020, Lall and Lebrand 2020).
-Beijing's critics claim that it finances poorly-designed and hastily-executed projects that provide few economic benefits, while Western donors and lenders have learned through decades of experience to design and implement infrastructure projects in more careful and sustainable ways.
-In response to mounting criticism that it finances politically motivated and economically unsustainable projects, the Chinese government has doubled down on its leadership role in the market for global infrastructure finance.
+Initiative (BRI)-are the subject of considerable debate in the media and within policy circles.
+A growing number of studies focus on the expected impact of the BRI in different regions (e.g., Perlez and Huang 2017, Bandiera and Tsiropoulos 2020, Bird et al. 2020, de Soyres et al. 2020, Lall and Lebrand 2020).4 Beijing's critics claim that it finances poorly-designed and hastily-executed projects that provide few economic benefits, while Western donors and lenders have learned through decades of experience to design and implement infrastructure projects in more careful and sustainable ways.
+In response to mounting criticism that it finances politically motivated and economically unsustainable projects, the Chinese government has doubled down on its leadership role in the market for global infrastructure finance.5

-Many developing countries have unmet infrastructure financing needs, and the leaders of these countries are quick to point out that China is willing and able to finance roads, bridges, railways, and ports at a time when Western donors and lenders are not (Swedlund 2017).
-For example, during his tenure as the President of Senegal, Abdoulaye Wade admonished traditional donors and creditors for their cumbersome bureaucratic procedures, noting that: "[w]ith direct aid, credit lines and reasonable contracts, China has helped African nations build infrastructure projects in record time. [...]
+Many developing countries have unmet infrastructure financing needs, and the leaders of these countries are quick to point out that China is willing and able to swiftly finance and build roads, bridges, railways, and ports at a time when Western donors and lenders are not (Swedlund 2017).6 For example, during his tenure as the President of Senegal, Abdoulaye Wade admonished traditional donors and creditors for their cumbersome bureaucratic procedures, noting that: "[w]ith direct aid, credit lines and reasonable contracts, China has helped African nations build infrastructure projects in record time. [...]
 I have found that a contract that would take five years to discuss, negotiate and sign with the World Bank takes three months when we have dealt with Chinese authorities" (Wade 2008).